66daysofdata/Resources/README.md

 If you are starting from **zero** follow the **beginner roadmap folder**.

-A recommended track to follow but not necessary is:
+A recommended track to follow but not necessarily:

 - Data Analyst
 - Data Science